The importance of money management for kids

 1. Money management for kids tip #1: Introduce the concept of budgeting

-Introducing kids to the idea of budgeting can be the best way to teach them the importance of saving money.
+Introducing money and budgeting skills for children can be the best way to teach them the importance of saving money.

 Michael, one of MyBudget’s budgeting consultants, has this great advice: